 RELI V2005x Buddhism: Indo-Tibetan 3 pts.
 Historical introduction to Buddhist thought, scriptures, practices, and institutions.
 Attention given to Theravada, Mahayana, and Tantric Buddhism in India, as well as selected non-Indian forms.
 Recitation Section Required.

 RELI V2008x Buddhism: East Asian 3 pts.
 Lecture and discussion.
 An introductory survey that studies East Asian Buddhism as an integral , living religious tradition.
 Emphasis on the reading of original treatises and historiographies in translation, while historical events are discussed in terms of their relevance to contemporary problems confronted by Buddhism.
-Global Core.
+CC/GS/SEAS: Partial Fulfillment of Global Core Requirement.

 RELI V2105y Christianity 3 pts.
 Survey of Christianity from its beginnings through the Reformation.
 Based on lectures and discussions of readings in primary source translations, this course will cover prominent developments in the history of Christianity.
 The structure will allow students to rethink commonly held notions about the evolution of modern Christianity with the texture of historical influence.